Why won't my perpetual motion

 Someone may bring up waterwheels.
 Isn't that a cyclic motion dependent on gravity?
-Waterwheel are cyclic, but they are only part of a larger process which it isn't a closed cyclic process and it doesn't extract energy from gravity.
+Waterwheels are cyclic, but they are only part of a larger process which isn't a closed cyclic process and doesn't extract energy from gravity.
 The energy comes from water flowing from higher to lower elevation.
 The water then flows down streams to lakes or oceans, where radiant energy from the sun evaporates some of it and atmospheric circulation (also sun-driven) moves it elsewhere and dumps it as rain.
 Some of that rain falls at higher land elevations, forming streams which power waterwheels, and so on.
 This is a cyclic process, but not a closed one.
 It requires energy input from the sun.
 And gravity, though necessary to the process, is not a source of energy.
 The energy came from the sun.

 The fact that gravity is not diminished by all of our machinery, space satellites, etc. should tell you that all of these processes aren't stealing any energy from gravity.
 Now some things may steal a bit of energy from the rotating earth (they'd have to be pretty massive events), slowing it slightly.
 But that doesn't come from the earth's gravity and it doesn't diminish the earth's gravitational strength.
 The gravitational strength of the earth is strictly dependent on the mass of the earth.